Northumbrian dialect

-The term 'Northumbrian' can refer to the region of Northumbria but can also refer specifically to the county of Northumberland.
-This article focuses on the former definition and thus includes varieties from throughout the wider region, including Durham as well as Northumberland.

 Dialect divisions

 19th century

-Alexander John Ellis placed the majority of Northumberland as well as northern and central parts of County Durham in his 'North Northern' dialect group, which he deemed to be a transitional variety between other Northern dialects (those north of the Humber-Lune line) and Scots.
-Exceptions included a small portion of northern Northumberland around the Cheviot hills, which was deemed to be Scots-speaking; and the southern part of County Durham, which was considered part of the 'West Northern' dialect group and more closely related to the dialects of Cumbria and Richmondshire.
-Like Cumbrian, the dialect of south Durham was subject to greater Norse influence than the rest of Durham and Northumberland.
-This is evident by the fact that streams in south Durham and Cumbria are typically named ‘becks’ (from the Old Norse ‘bekkr’) while 'burns' (from the Old English ‘burna’) are found in north Durham and Northumberland.
+Alexander John Ellis, a 19th century linguist and philologist, divided Northumberland and Durham into three main dialect groups based on their linguistic features.
+Ellis considered the bulk of Northumberland and northern County Durham as belonging to the 'North Northern' dialect group.
+This group was deemed to be a transitional variety between other Northern dialects (those north of the Humber–Lune Line) and Scots, but overall still considered a form of Northern English.
+However, a small portion of northwestern Northumberland around the Cheviot hills was deemed to be Scots-speaking and therefore categorised as a variety of the Scots language.
+The southern part of County Durham was considered part of the 'West Northern' dialect group, which was deemed to be more closely related to Richmondshire and Cumbrian dialects, especially that of the Vale of Eden.
+Like Cumbrian, the dialect of south Durham was subject to greater Scandinavian influence than the rest of Durham and Northumberland.
+Scandinavian influence is evident in the naming of streams in south Durham, which are typically named ‘becks’ (from the Old Norse ‘bekkr’).
+In contrast, 'burns' (from the Old English ‘burna’) are found in north Durham and Northumberland.

 21st century

-A tripartite division is recognised among modern urban dialects:
+Urban North East English dialects are a group of English dialects spoken in urban areas of the North East of England, including major cities such as Newcastle upon Tyne, Sunderland, and Middlesbrough.
+These dialects have emerged as a result of the region's rapid urbanization during the 19th and 20th centuries, which brought about significant social and demographic changes.
+In comparison to traditional dialects, urban North East English dialects have undergone a greater degree of dialect levelling.
+A tripartite division is recognised among modern urban dialects in the North East of England, which distinguishes between the northern, central, and southern urban dialects: